zhongyin/zhongyin.github.io/README.md

 - [stellar/soroban-example-dapp](https://github.com/stellar/soroban-example-dapp) - End-to-End Example Soroban Dapp
 - [tracel-ai/burn](https://github.com/tracel-ai/burn) - Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals.
 - [graphprotocol/graph-node](https://github.com/graphprotocol/graph-node) - Graph Node indexes data from blockchains such as Ethereum and serves it over GraphQL
-- [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
-It provides you the material to quickly teach Rust.
 - [fluidex/dingir-exchange](https://github.com/fluidex/dingir-exchange) - A high performance crypto trading engine
 - [gakonst/ethers-rs](https://github.com/gakonst/ethers-rs) - Complete Ethereum & Celo library and wallet implementation in Rust. https://docs.rs/ethers
 - [huggingface/candle](https://github.com/huggingface/candle) - Minimalist ML framework for Rust